 northern sky circle

-northern sky circle was a collaboration with sound artist, Ethan Rose.
-An installation as part of FREEZE, a month long celebration of the Alaskan winter, the circle was an ephemeral outdoor room—a space for gathering, contemplation, and a heightened sensory experience of northern materials and light.
+northern sky circle was a collaboration with sound artist Ethan Rose.
+Part of FREEZE, a month-long celebration of the Alaskan winter, the installation was an ephemeral outdoor room—a space for gathering, contemplation, and a heightened sensory experience of northern materials and light.

 a heap of neatly stacked firewood rests beside a curious opening between towering walls of snow.
 A figure, bundled in scarf and coat, bends to collect a piece of wood and then disappears through the entrance.
 The muffled sound of conversation and music—delicately constructed from recordings of snow and ice—drifts over the structure, mingling with the smell of wood smoke.

-curiosity tugs, and you follow the figure through the entrance.
-The snow looms around you.
-The walls are rough and textured.
+curiosity tugs.
+You follow the figure through the entrance.
+The snow looms around you, a maze of textured walls.
 You continue to follow, and a flurry of activity catches the corner of your eye as a child leaps from the top of one wall to the other.
 Finally, you reach the end of the passageway and climb a set of stairs … encountering the openness of a circular room defined by stepped seating.
 Below, a roaring fire and above, the northern sky.

-construction on the installation began in the dark of New Year’s morning, amidst frigid temperatures.
+construction on the installation began in the dark and cold of New Year’s morning.
 The building material was unusual.
 The snow had been scraped from parking lots and was mixed with gravel and sand, necessitating an improvised construction method.
-The mix of material was piled loosely into a formwork, where it then sintered into something more resembling sedimentary rock than freshly fallen snow.
+The mix of material was piled loosely into a formwork, where it sintered into something resembling sedimentary rock rather than freshly fallen snow.
 The molo team used their bodies to back off and lean in, molding and pressing until they created a geology of formations and unexpected textures.